5 Easy Steps To Planting Bare Root Trees

 Learning 5 Easy Steps to Planting Bare Root Trees successfully will help ensure that your investment and time is protected.
 Starting them out the right way will give you a leg up on natural fruit tree growing.
 Check out more Organic Fruit Growing tips on our blog.

-Remove all the sod in the area where you plan to dig.
+Remove all the sod in the area where you are planting your bare root trees.

 Dig a hole big enough to hold the full root ball when it’s fully spread out.
 This should be at least 3 feet in diameter for a tree.

 Loosen all the soil in the hole to ensure the tree is able to grow feed roots easily.

 Your hole should be one foot wider and one inch deeper than the roots of the tree or plant you are planting.

 2. Find the Graft Line on your bare root tree

 Look for the grafting line on the tree.
 Ensure that the graft is 3 to 6 inches above the soil.

 Fill the hole half way with soil, firming it along the lower part of the roots and making sure that the roots do not tip upwards.